GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 }
 ```

-Because modifying a post's author should be done by authorized users only, the `authorID` input has been set as a “sensitive” data element.
+Because modifying a post's author should be done by authorized users only, the `authorBy` input has been set as a “sensitive” data element.

 If we want to expose it always, we can also switch to treating it as a normal input, under tab "Custom Post User Mutations" in the Settings page:

 ![Settings for the Custom Post User Mutations module](../../images/releases/v1.0/settings-custompost-user-mutations.png)

+`authorBy` is a oneof input, allowing us to select the author by any of these properties:

+- ID
+- username
+- email

 ## Mutations setting tags and categories on custom posts can now receive IDs or slugs via a oneof input